Code-Institute-Submissions/Trash-Tournaments/TESTING.md

 Notes:

-+ Through the use of vertical width in my font sizes and containers the site is responsive on all screen sizes that I've tested personally.
++ Through the use of vertical width in my font sizes and containers the site is responsive on all screen sizes that I have tested personally.
 There may be slight issues on certain abstract displays that might need additional media queries as I experienced minor issues in the development of the project pertaining to content being too big for the viewport.

 ### Browser Compatibility

-I tested the appearance and responsiveness of the website across 5 different browsers and varying browser sizes and these are my results.
+I tested the appearance and responsiveness of the website across 5 different browsers and varying browser sizes and these are my results:

 |    All Pages   | Firefox | Chrome |  IE  | Edge | Opera |
 |:--------------:|:-------:|:------:|:----:|:----:|:-----:|